kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 #### Discussion

 This section is a conclusion and discussion.
 This will require a summary of what you have learned about your research question along with statistical arguments supporting your conclusions.
 You should critique your own methods and provide suggestions for improving your analysis and future work.
 Any potential issues pertaining to the reliability and validity of your data and the appropriateness of the statistical analyses should also be discussed.
 Additionally, include a brief paragraph on ideas for future work.

 ### Formatting

 This is an assessment of the overall presentation and formatting of the written report.

-## Video presentation + slides
+## Slides + Oral Presentation

 ### Slides

 In addition to the write-up, your team must also create presentation slides that summarize and showcase your project.
 Introduce your research question and dataset, showcase visualizations, and provide some conclusions.
-These slides should serve as a brief visual accompaniment to your write-up and will be graded for content and quality. **For submission, convert these slides to a .pdf document to be submitted to Gradescope.** The slides are due on **Wednesday, December 8 at 11:59pm**
+These slides should serve as a brief visual accompaniment to your write-up and will be graded for content and quality.
+The slides are due on Canvas by the time of the presentation during finals week.

-The slide deck should have no more than **6 content slides + 1 title slide**.
 Here is a *<u>suggested</u>* outline as you think through the slides; you do *<u>not</u>* have to use this exact format for the slide deck.

 - Title Slide
 - Slide 1: Introduce the topic and motivation